Successful Phone Sales Calls

-What’s worse is that many have received some god-awful training which might as well be called ‘How to shaft the customer’…
+What’s worse is that many charlatans have received some god-awful training which might as well be called ‘How to shaft the customer’…

 For me, sales shouldn’t have such a bad name.
-But when you are repeatedly treated like a moron by people who seemingly don’t give a toss about the customer, then those making phone sales calls perhaps deserve their woeful status.
+But when you are repeatedly treated like a moron by callers who seemingly don’t give a toss about the customer, then those making phone sales calls perhaps deserve their woeful status.

 However, from my experience of working in the industry, some quality training from a recognised trainer such as Huthwaite can transform performance.
 But before highlighting my thoughts, here are three examples of recent bad experiences I’ve had of people selling over the phone.